Daniel V. A. Olson

 Olson, and Crockett 2002).
-In U.S. data I (first author) and coauthors Li Miao, Paul Perl, and David Voas find little influence of contextual religious pluralism on measures of individual religiosity.
-However, using international data (the World Values Survey) we find a robust negative effect of religious pluralism on individual religiosity.
-These
+In U.S. data I (first author) and coauthors Li Miao, Paul Perl, and David Voas find consistent evidence of a weak, religious pluralism on measures of individual religiosity.
+However, using international data (the World Values Survey) we find a strong negative effect of religious pluralism on individual religiosity.
+The stronger